It’s dinner time, the wind is blowing outside and then suddenly it’s dark. The power is out and your pot roast is in the oven with 20 minutes to go.

 How much wattage does the freezer need and can I turn on my refrigerator too?
-Great question!
-The running wattage of a 24 cubic foot freezer is 720.
+Let’s say the running wattage of your freezer is 720.
 But, to start the freezer it needs more power.
 In fact, the startup wattage is 1890 for the freezer.
-So, we would add the running wattage and startup wattage and get a total wattage of 2,610.
-This is how much total wattage is needed to run and start just one freezer.
+So, this is how much total wattage is needed to start your freezer.

 How Many Appliances

-So, you want to know how many appliances you can run on a 7500-watt generator.
-Great question.
-You can easily run all the necessary appliances with a 7500-watt generator.
-You may not be able to run everything at the same time.
+For most homes, if you avoid things that produce electric heat, you can easily run all the necessary appliances with a 7,500-watt generator.
+You may not be able to run everything at the same time (again you can calculate this by adding up the watts as described above).
 You may need to unplug some appliances to run others, depending on how much power those appliances you.

-Let’s run through a couple different configurations to show you how many appliances you can run with a 7500-watt generator.
+Example Scenarios: Let’s run through a couple different configurations to show you how many appliances you can run with a 7,500-watt generator.
 You can also easily do the research and crunch the numbers for your specific needs.
 Most power companies will offer wattage information about appliances and generator safety tips as well.

 Okay.
 Let’s get started.
 When the power goes out you are going to want lights, refrigeration, freezer, water heater, well pump and a way to make food.
 Those are pretty much the basics.
 Let’s start with these appliances and see how much power they need to operate.

 When determining what to power during an emergency, think about needs versus wants.
 You need water, food and a warm place to live.
-Yes, I’d love to power on the television and watch reruns of the Golden Girls, but it’s a want, not a need.
+Yes, I’d love to power on the television and watch reruns of Gilligan’s Island, but it’s a want, not a need.
 And I’m certainly not going to be giving up my hot water for a sitcom.
 Again, you can always turn off appliances and turn on other appliances for a one-time use.

 Now, that you have a generator you need to make sure you know how to safely use the generator.
 As I mentioned earlier, you need to have a transfer switch installed.
 A generator transfer switch at the base of your meter will protect the power from “back feeding” onto lines.
 When power back feeds, a current goes back into the electrical lines and it could seriously injure or even kill crews working to restore power.